drets/drets.github.io/src/posts/haskell-exchange-2016.md

 console.log(pure(3)); // 4
 ```

-Impure function returns different result for the same
+Impure functions return different result for the same
 input (number `3`).
-In other words − impure function has side-effects.
+In other words − impure functions have side-effects.

-*Why is bad?*
+*Why is this bad?*
 Because you lose modularity and it is harder to think about functions with
 side-effects.

-On the other hand it's really easy to compose pure functions:
+On the other hand, it's really easy to compose pure functions:

 ```js
 function compose(f,g) {